sanger-tol/treeval/docs/output.md

 ## gene-alignment

-The gene alignment subworkflows load genesets (cdna, cds, rna, pep) data from a given list of genomes detailed, in the input .yaml, and aligns these to the reference genome.
-It contains two subworkflows, one of which handles peptide data and the other of which handles RNA, nuclear and complementary DNA data.
+The gene alignment subworkflows load genesets (cdna, cds, rna, pep) data from a csv list of genomes, in the input .yaml, and aligns these to the reference genome.
+It contains two subworkflows, one of which handles peptide data and the other of which handles RNA, CDS and complementary DNA data.
 These produce files that can be displayed by JBrowse as tracks.

 <details markdown="1">
 <summary>Output files</summary>